sequenceiq/hadoop-cloud-scripts/readme.md

 # Deploying a Hadoop Cluster on Amazon EC2 with HDP2

-The [original](http://hortonworks.com/blog/deploying-hadoop-cluster-amazon-ec2-hortonworks) documentation contains screenshots to describe cli action.
+The [original] (http://hortonworks.com/blog/deploying-hadoop-cluster-amazon-ec2-hortonworks) documentation contains screenshots to describe AWS cli actions.
 These scripts help you to do it automated.
-Its in progress, so feel free to create an issue if you run into some trouble.
+It is continousely under development and improvements, so feel free to create an issue if you run into some trouble.

 You have 2 choises to run it:

-- **Option-1**: run it locally on you dev box: it needs aws cli installed
+- **Option-1**: run it locally on your dev box: it needs aws cli installed
 - **Option-2**: run it from the cloud: all you need is a browser, no python/pip/aws-cli installation needed.

 # Option-1: Run it locally

-If you have [aws cli](http://aws.amazon.com/cli/) installed and configured, you can run the silen installer script rigth away:
+If you have [aws cli] (http://aws.amazon.com/cli/) installed and configured, you can run the silent installer script rigth away:

 ```
 ./silent-install.sh